core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 # Conditional Query Parameters        {#conditional_parameters}

 This specification defines conditional query parameters (or more simply, "conditional parameters" in this document) for use with CoRE Observe {{RFC7641}}.
 Conditional parameters provide fine-grained control of notification and synchronization of resource states.
 A CoAP client conveys conditional parameters as metadata using the query component of a CoAP URI.
 A conditional parameter can be represented as a "name=value" query parameter or simply a "name" without a value.
 A conditional parameter can be one of two kinds: A conditional notification parameter, or a conditional control parameter.
 Multiple conditional parameters in a query component are separated with an ampersand "&".
-A resource marked as Observable in its link description SHOULD support these conditional parameters.
+Support for conditional parameters is OPTIONAL and is determined on a per-resource basis.
+A resource that is observable MAY support the conditional parameters defined in this document.
+A resource that supports them MAY advertise this using the "core.conditional" interface type.

 This specification also defines conditional query parameters as parameters that apply to scalar and boolean values in CoAP resources.
 While complex data structures (e.g., SenML, CBOR arrays, or other structured formats) are commonly used in IoT systems, this document does not provide explicit guidance on how conditional parameters should interact with these formats.